ga4gh-rnaseq/schema/rnaget.md

 ### Project: Get project by id

+The project is the top level of the model hierarchy and contains a set of related studies.
+Example projects include:

+* all data submitted by contributor X
+* the local mirror of the European Nucleotide Archive data

 `GET /projects/<id>`

 The primary method for accessing specific project data.
 The reponse is the specified project in JSON format unless an alternative formatting supported by the server is requested.